 - has some means of making tea and coffee

-The diocese underwrites this course and provides the course workbooks for participants (costs about £5 to produce), as well as any additional costs not covered by the parish or deanery.
+The diocese will underwrite the cost of production of this course material, as well as any additional costs not covered by the parish or deanery.